networkoptix/nx_open/build.md

 perform the Build stage, and the script arguments are ignored (they are intended to be passed only to the Generation stage).

+ATTENTION: On **Windows**, do not use the Visual Studio Command Prompt available from the Visual Studio main menu, because it sets up the environment for the 32-bit compiler and linker.
-ATTENTION: On **Windows**, you can use a regular `cmd` console, because `build.bat` calls the `vcvars64.bat` which comes with the Visual Studio and properly sets PATH and other environment variables to enable using the 64-bit compiler and linker.
-If you don't use `build.bat`, you may call `vcvars64.bat` from your console, or use the console available from the Start menu as `VS2022 x64 Native Tools Command Prompt`.
-Do not use the Visual Studio Command Prompt available from the Visual Studio main menu, because it sets up the environment for the 32-bit compiler and linker.
+You can use a regular `cmd` console, because `build.bat` calls the `vcvars64.bat` which comes with the Visual Studio and properly sets PATH and other environment variables to enable using the 64-bit compiler and linker.
+If you don't use `build.bat`, you **must** prepare the environment manually (e.g. by calling `vcvars64.bat` from your console), or use the console available from the Start menu as `x64 Native Tools Command Prompt for VS2022`.

 On Windows, the build can be performed from MinGW (Bit Bash) or **Cygwin** console, either by the `build.sh` script, or manually calling `cmake`, but the environment variables required by the